Icelk/std-dev/README.md

 # std-dev

-> Fast statistics calculator, implemented for industrial and educational purposes alike.
+> Your Swiss Army knife for swiftly processing any amount of data.
+Implemented for industrial and educational purposes alike.

 This codebase is well-documented and comments, in an effort to expose the wonderful algorithms of data analysis to the masses.